magento/devdocs/_includes/graphql/customer-address-input.md

 ### CustomerAddressAttribute input {#customerAddressAttributeInput}

-The `CustomerAddressAttributeInput` object can contain the following attributes:
+The `CustomerAddressAttribute` input can contain the following attributes:

 Attribute |  Data Type | Description
 --- | --- | ---